PranabKumarSahoo/sql-dev-tools/CONTRIBUTING.md

 - Reporting bugs
 - Suggesting improvements
 - Discussing broader ideas in the Issues section

-## Thank You!

-Your contributions, whether big or small, are valuable to us.
-Thank you for making SQL Dev Tools better for everyone!

 ## Commit Guidelines
 To maintain clarity and consistency in our commit messages, please follow these guidelines: